srlasher/pdstools/How-to-export-and-use-the-ADM-Datamart.md

 1. From Pega 8.8 onwards, you can export all the datamart tables into a repository directly from [Prediction Studio](#export-from-prediction-studio).

 2. From [Pega Dev Studio](#manual-dataset-export-from-dev-studio), export each of the tables via Datasets.
-Optionally select only the models you are interested in analyzing to reduce the amount of data.
+Optionally [select only the models you are interested in](#selective-export-to-reduce-amount-of-data) to reduce the amount of data.

 3. Export the tables directly [from the database](#manual-table-export-from-database).
 If you do this, be careful with the output format.
 Treatments and actions can contain spaces and the pyName field can contain quotes.
 If you export directly from a database to CSV, make sure you choose CSV options so these special characters are preserved and can be read back in.